chain-integrity/audits/README.md

 <p align="center"><img width=100% src="https://github.com/chainintegrity/Verifiable-Audits/blob/main/assets/1500x500.jpg"></p>

 # Chain Integrity: Integrating secure code with a safe experience.
 Work with a company that is committed to improve the security of decentralized finance for both inventors and investors by providing first-class security research.
-Our team consist of threat modelling specialists and smart contract auditors with in-depth proficiency in activities such as threat modelling, security auditing,  and risk analysis - enabling coverage of the entire spectrum of actors in decentralized finance, including projects, venture capitals, HNWIs.
+Our team consist of threat modelling specialists and smart contract auditors with in-depth proficiency in activities such as threat modelling, security auditing,  and risk analysis - enabling security coverage for the entire spectrum of actors including projects, communities, venture capitals, and HNWIs.

 # Published & Verifiable Audits